This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Housing conditions: problems with disrepair must always be reported to the landlord/managing agent.
 If the matter is not resolved, the tenant may request an inspection from the local authority’s Environmental Health Officers who have enforcement powers in certain circumstances.

 The Homes (Fitness for Human Habitation) Act 2018 provides tenants with the means to take legal action against their landlord without having to rely on their local authority.
-The Government has published detailed guidance on the Act.
-See also the Commons Library briefing on Housing conditions in the private rented sector (England).
+The government has published detailed guidance on the act.
+See also the Library briefing on Housing conditions in the private rented sector (England).

 Tenancy related fees: landlords and letting agents may only charge ‘permitted fees’.
 Questions/complaints about fees should be directed to local authority Trading Standards Officers – these officers have enforcement powers.
-The Government has published detailed guidance; see also the Commons Library constituency casework page on Tenancy related fees.
+The government has published detailed guidance; see also the Library’s constituency casework page on Tenancy related fees.

 Letting and management services: private sector letting and managing agents must be members of a government-approved redress scheme: The Property Ombudsman or The Property Redress Scheme.
 These schemes provide for independent resolution of disputes.
 There is government guidance on the schemes.

 Illegal eviction/harassment: these are criminal offences under the Protection from Eviction Act 1977.
-Local authorities have power to prosecute landlords for offences under this Act.
+Local authorities have power to prosecute landlords for offences under this act.
 Tenants should seek assistance from their local authority and the police.
-Legal advice will also be appropriate, e.g. to secure an injunction to be able to return to the property.
+Legal advice may also be appropriate, for example, to secure an injunction to be able to return to the property.

 Social rented sector

-If the Ombudsman identifies possible significant systemic issues they can refer the case to the Regulator of Social Housing who can take action if there is evidence of a breach of its consumer standards and there has been, or is a risk of, ‘serious detriment’ to tenants.
+If the Housing Ombudsman identifies possible significant systemic issues they can refer the case to the Regulator of Social Housing for investigation.
+Other people, for example MPs and local councillors, can also make a referral to the Regulator where they consider a social housing provider is not meeting the regulatory standards.
 The Regulator does not resolve individual disputes between tenants and landlords.

 Using the courts: in some cases, it might be appropriate for a social tenant to seek redress through the courts e.g. where a landlord fails to carry out repairs.
 Measures in the Homes (Fitness for Human Habitation) Act 2018 also apply to social landlords.